relyq/c_practice/lists/README.md

 all functions should handle being given a null pointer - slist_tail done

-should return error if trying to pop empty list
+should return error if trying to pop empty list - slist_tail done

-return error if malloc fails
+return error if malloc fails - slist_tail done

+i should make some tail pointer optimizations

 could implement swap()